Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

 The LG G5 has outstanding responsiveness while using the Game Optimizer.
 The TV has HDMI 2.1 bandwidth on all four ports, supports up to 4k @ 165Hz, and is compatible with all three of the most common VRR formats.
 Its nearly instantaneous pixel transitions mean motion is sharp across its refresh range, except for some persistence blur at 60Hz, but this is expected.
-It has very low input lag at 4k @ 120Hz when using the TV's game mode, but it's surprisingly high at 165Hz, which limits its usefulness for competitive PC gamers.
+The TV has very low input lag across the board when using the TV's game mode, which is great for competitive gamers.

 Pros

-• Low input lag at 120Hz for a very responsive experience.
+• Low input lag for a very responsive experience.

 • Nearly instantaneous response time for no noticeable blur behind fast motion.